AdobeDocs/pass.en/help/authentication/tve-dashboard-overview.md

 >[!NOTE]
 >
 >The content on this page is provided for information purposes only.
-Usage of this API requires a current license from Adobe.
+The usage of this API requires a current license from Adobe.
 No unauthorized use is permitted.

 The [[!DNL Adobe] Pass TVE Dashboard](https://console.auth.adobe.com/) is a tool for Adobe Pass Authentication customers (Programmers) to manage their configuration and data.
 This self-service dashboard enables a range of functionalities, such as:

-* **Integration management**: Add new integrations between respective brands(Channels) of a programmer and Multichannel Video Programming Distributors (MVPDs) in the Adobe Pass Authentication ecosystem.
+* **Integration management**: Add new integrations between respective brands (Channels) of a programmer and Multichannel Video Programming Distributors (MVPDs) in the Adobe Pass Authentication ecosystem.

 * **Property configuration**: Configure multiple properties for each integration to implement granular business rules customized to specific platform needs.

 * **Report generation**: Access and export detailed reports on configuration setup across MVPDs.
+These reports include:
-These reports include various platform categories such as, *Desktop, Mobile, and TV Connected Devices* and platforms such as, *iOS, Android&trade;, tvOS, Roku, and FireTV*.
+    * Platform categories such as *Desktop, Mobile, and TV Connected Devices*
+    * Platforms such as *iOS, Android&trade;, tvOS, Roku, and FireTV*

     The reports provide insights into Single Sign-On (SSO) support and subscriber authentication or authorization session duration at MVPD and platform levels.

 * **Traffic visualization**: Visualize high-level authentication and authorization traffic data of the programmer properties.